 Who can do it: Most anyone can get to Hanging Rock.
 Just take your time and bring plenty of water and snacks.
 If you need to, stop and rest.
 Hikers in good shape used to stairs will have an easier time.

 You should see the start of the trail along the back of this section, approximately two-thirds of the way down.
 There will be other hikers heading this way.

 The trail leads to the overlook that serves as the namesake for the park.
 It juts out quite far, offering spectacular views and great photos.
 If you’re not keen on heights, you can stay back further on the ledge and still enjoy great sites and photos.

 Those with sharp eyes will notice Hanging Park Road which you drove up on.

 Don’t forget to stop at some of the other no-name overlooks before heading down.
 You’ll pass them on your left as you head back to the trail.
 They offer their own unique views.

 While heading down the trail is easier on your cardiovascular system, it’s also more technical.
 Take your time as the footing can be tricky and you’ll likely run into other hikers.

 If you’re not used to climbing mountains, allow extra time to reach the top and plan accordingly with additional water and snacks.

 While I’ve seen dogs make the climb easily, I’ve seen others being carried.
 Make sure your furry friend is in shape for this hike before taking them out.
-It’s also very crowded, especially on weekends with quite a few people and other dogs.
+It becomes crowded, especially on weekends.
 Keep this in mind as you assess whether your pet will do well on this hike.